rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 present in the `seen` set.
 If `item[index]` isn't present in `seen`, it's added to it using the `seen_add` method.

-If `lazy` is `True`, the function returns the generator expression.
+If `lazy` is `True`, the function returns the generator expression verbatim.
 Otherwise, it returns a list created from the generator expression.

-In the example provided, the function is called with arguments `it`, `2`, and `False`.
+In the example provided, the function is called with arguments `it`, `1`, and `False`.
 This means that it will deduplicate the input iterable based on the second element of each tuple and return a list.
 The result is `[(1,1), (1,3)]`.